rymd80/autonomous_pump/README.md

 ## Current state of project
 The project is stable after the last refactoring.
-Part of the refactoring was so support running on a Adafruit ESP32-S2 Reverse TFT Feather.
+Part of the refactoring was to support running on an Adafruit ESP32-S2 Reverse TFT Feather.

+The project will be switching to using the Adafruit ESP32-S2 Reverse TFT Feather.

 A settings.toml was added for some of the more private properties.